 There are few things that excite me more than an empty dorm room.
-After three years at boarding school and with sophomore year on the rise, transforming my dorm room is something I continue to look forward to as summer comes to an end.
+After three years at boarding school and four years of college, transforming my dorm room was something I looked forward to every summer.
 Here are some of my best tips (and secrets…) to making your college dorm room look more like a home and less like a prison cell.

 My Favorite College Dorm Room Ideas

 Light is hands-down the most important part of the dorm room.
 Most dorm rooms have minimal natural light and cringe-worthy fluorescent bulbs that immediately make a room less inviting.

 Another essential source of lighting is string lights, which have recently had a comeback in the home decor section of most websites and are no longer as ‘kitchy’ as they once were.
 I stray away from the wire lights because I have trouble finding places to wrap them around, but a lot of my friends find ways to make it work.
 A fun use for the wire lights is layering them in an extra-large mason jar for a DIY lamp.